 Klaus Keysberg

-That these gains, we are not providing for [indiscernible] something in the balance sheet.
-This is the [indiscernible] and only if the market is going in the other direction, then we have to do something in the balance sheet.
+That these gains, we are not providing for to do something in the balance sheet.
+This is the key.
+And only if the market is going in the other direction, then we have to do something in the balance sheet.
 So because we had no negative effect, this is very clear, positive effects.

 Tom Zhang